 In other (more personal) news, I am off to the UK on a few days holiday soon and will be in the London area.
 Have seen many of the big attractions but want to try things I’ve not done.
 Despite my love of movies, I’ll probably skip the London Film Museum as you can basically look at most of the Bond in Motion tour via YouTube.
 Besides, I have seen a few of the cars already at the now defunct Cars of the Stars Motor Museum in Keswick.

 Was hoping to see Houses of Parliament this time but is only open on Saturdays at the moment while Buckingham Palace is closed with tours for tourists between July-September.
-Speakers Corner in Hyde Park sounds fun on weekends but I’m not able to go on a Saturday.
+Speakers Corner in Hyde Park sounds fun but I’m not able to go on a Sunday.
 I was surprised to discover St Paul’s Cathedral and Westminster Abbey both have an entrance fee now of approx £20 but the bigger museums are still free of charge.

 Considering the image in the header of my blog, I should seek out Abby Road which the Beatles famously walked across.
 Are there any music museums in London?